Right-wing coalition prospects fade in Austria

-VIENNA, Oct 4 (Reuters) - Prospects of a centre-right government in Austria faded on Friday as both the conservative People’s Party and the far-right Freedom Party (FPO) moved away from a possible alliance with the new Eurosceptic party of industrialist Frank Stronach.
+VIENNA (Reuters) - Prospects of a center-right government in Austria faded on Friday as both the conservative People’s Party and the far-right Freedom Party (FPO) moved away from a possible alliance with the new Euroskeptic party of industrialist Frank Stronach.

 The 81-year-old billionaire Austro-Canadian car parts magnate tried to break the stranglehold of the Alpine EU nation’s two mainstream parties by creating a pro-business force advocating deregulation and a possible withdrawal from the euro.